example image only and not representative of actual satisfaction scores

 PROBLEM

-This mattered because satisfaction isn’t a “nice to have.”
-When customers see value in what they bought, they become advocates.
+Satisfaction isn’t a ā€œnice to have.ā€ When customers see value in what they buy, they become advocates.
 They renew, they recommend, and they make your product gain traction in ways a company couldn’t without their support.
-Without a reliable way to measure satisfaction, we were flying blind and risking time, energy, and roadmap bets on the things that might not move the needle.
+Without a consistent way to measure satisfaction, we were risking time, energy, and roadmap bets on the things that might not move the needle.

 DISCOVER